tom2tomtomtom/bread/ERRORS_FIXED.md

 ## 🚀 **Ready for Testing**

-The BREAD Asset Management System is now **fully operational** and ready for comprehensive testing!
+The AIDEAS Asset Management System is now **fully operational** and ready for comprehensive testing!

 ### **🎯 Key Features to Test:**
 1. **Upload Interface** → Drag & drop files